matt-ward/node-dyno-to-csv/README.md

 ### Just pass in a legitimate DynamoDB query and you're done.
+### At the moment, your query must contain the property: AttributesToGet: [], I'm working on eliminating this requirement.
 ```
 /**
  * Converts dynamodb query result to csv format, callback with an s3 signedURL